 I love to paint animals, which I have done for over twenty years.
-I love to watch them, closely studying their behaviour and getting an insight into their characters: how they react with their environment and with each other and also with other animals, including ourselves.
+I love to watch them, closely studying their behaviour to get an insight into their characters: how they react with their environment and with each other and also with other animals, including ourselves.
 This I try to encapsulate in my paintings.
 For me it is the animal that is the most important element of my work.
 They need to take pride of place and shine through.

 For my original paintings I prefer to work in acrylic paint as it has the versitility that suits me, it can be used thicker on canvas or in a more fluid style on paper, but always with the option to add that bit of detail.
 I also like to use block canvases to enable me to continue the design around the sides just for an extra challenge.
 I am experimenting with pastel on Pastelmat paper and am finding that it lends itself to the most wonderful effects of light, which just zing out.

 Horses have always been a keen interest of mine, and with much hands on experience from having my own and also through working with them, though some years ago now, this has left a deep understanding of their anatomy, behaviour and characters.
 So it was natural, living in Norfolk, that I use this knowledge in my paintings to share and promote the lovely but Critically Endangered local breed of heavy horse, the Suffolk Horse (or Suffolk Punch as it is sometimes known).
 It has given me great pleasure to support the Suffolk Punch Trust and the Suffolk Horse Society by providing designs for their Christmas cards and to promote the Societies and through them the Suffolk Horse, when I am out and about with my trade stand at Country Shows.